EijuArai/personal-carbon-footprint-calculator/README.md

 - `.local-e2e/backend/green-reputation.sqlite`

 ## Seed Mock Data

-> #### Note
->
-> If you are seeding with mock data for testing, set `isDailySubmissionLocked` to False in frontend/src/features/submission/encrypted-submission-panel.tsx.

 To calculate rewards, at least 30 days of input data are required.
 The following shell script inputs simulated daily CO2 emission data into Solana's on-chain.